 Results of Operations

-reasonably well and the highlights of the performance are as under:
+2013-14.The highlights of the Companys performance are as under:

 The consolidated revenue from operations of the Company for the year

 ended March 31, 2014 was Rs.
 446,339 crore ($ 74.5 billion), an increase

 of 9.3% on a year-on-year basis.

 The Company is one of Indias largest contributors to the national

 exchequer primarily by way of payment of taxes and duties to various

 government agencies.
 During the year, a total ofRs.
 31,374 crore ($ 5.2